trashpanda-ai/In-Vino-Veritas/README.md

  ![](https://via.placeholder.com/60x30/aa0000/000000?text=change-me)
 The newly scraped data is loaded from the Parquet file and by application of a left join with the production data, removing the already existing wines.
 This is necessary because the following steps in our pipeline can be very resource-intensive, rendering it necessary to reduce the amount of new tuples as much as possible.
 The 'new' wines are then cleaned with a growing list of rules.
 This cleaned data can then be appended to the production data.
 All production data itself has to be cleaned as well, since the list of rules is lagging by nature (based on Log files).
+Based on the feedback during our presentation, this is now implemented in Postgres instead of MongoDB as the data is already structured.

 ### Enrichments
 For the Google trends, our main obstacle is the unofficial API: basically a URL generator pasting the keyword and year into a URL template and using the ```request``` Python package to parse the result.
 The problem is the uninspired implementation of the latter, because one is immediately identified as a parser.
 Thus we had to come up with a fix: A connection set-up through manually created cookies